 February 06, 2017 - By Phil Gross, Vice President of Product Management, Visual IQ

-Tracking consumers and their exposure is at the core of a modern MTA methodology.
+Tracking consumers and their exposure is at the core of a modern multi-touch attribution methodology.
 There are several tracking technologies that make this possible.
 The most common types include cookies, click redirects, image tags, site tags and unique identifiers.

 Cookies are a simple technology that have been around since the early days of the web.
 They are pieces of code that web servers use to put information on a user’s browser, and then retrieve that information at a later time for various uses.
 For example, YouTube sets a cookie on your browser to remember your username and volume settings so you don’t have to input those every time.
 Cookies are privacy conscious by design, so that only the server domain that sets a cookie is able to retrieve it.